-As regards international conventions on safety, Brazil is a signatory to the Convention on International Regulations for Preventing Collisions at Sea 1972 (COLREGS) and the International Convention on Safety of Life at Sea 1974 (SOLAS).
+As regards international conventions on safety, Brazil is a signatory to COLREGS and SOLAS.

 ii Port state control

 Port state control inspections of foreign-flagged vessels aim to verify if the conditions of the vessel and its equipment comply with the requirements established by Brazilian law and applicable international conventions.